-According to the World Steel Association, global crude steel production for 2018 amounted to 1,790 (1,712) million tonnes, up 4.5% compared with 2017.
-Chinese steel production increased by just under 7%, compared with 2017.
-Steel production in the EU-28 was unchanged, whereas production in North America rose by just above 4% during 2018.
+According to the World Steel Association, global crude steel production for the first five months of 2021 amounted to 838 (731) million tonnes, up 14.6% compared to the same period in 2020.
+Chinese steel production increased by just under 14%.
+Steel production increased in North America by 11% and in the EU-27 by 15%.

-In North America, market prices for heavy plate rose somewhat further during the quarter.
-Compared with the full year 2017, prices for heavy plate have risen sharply.
-In Europe, market prices for strip and heavy plate rose initially during 2018, then decreased during the second half of the year, before leveling off towards the end of the fourth quarter.
-In China, market prices for both strip and heavy plate decreased during the fourth quarter and were somewhat lower also for the year as a whole.
+In North America, the sharp increase in market prices for heavy plate continued during the second quarter.
+In Europe, market prices for strip and heavy plate rose sharply during the second quarter.
+In China, prices for strip and heavy plate rose during the second quarter, albeit to a lesser extent than in North America and Europe.

 Demand for steel during the third quarter of 2021 is estimated to be strong, driven both by underlying demand and by customer restocking.
 Albeit a seasonal slowdown, especially in Europe, is expected.
 Global demand for high-strength steel is expected to be very strong during the third quarter in more or less all geographical markets.